No dew? No problem.

 How it works

-The Dew Simulator preheats water to 240°F, and applies the hot mist to the windrow via a reel with tines that enter into the windrow and spray from the bottom of the windrow up, the same way that natural dew occurs in windrowed alfalfa.
+The Model 720 Dew Simulator runs as a separate pass before baling, and the machine preheats water to 240°F, and applies the hot mist to the windrow via a reel with tines that enter into the windrow and spray from the bottom of the windrow up, the same way that natural dew occurs in windrowed alfalfa.
 The heated water has been shown to soften the plant’s material more effectively than cold water, allowing the crop to retain more leaves.

 What it does